Illustration of two skinny guys confused about how many workouts to do per week.

 The most popular 5-day workout routine is the Bro Split, with a Chest Day, Back Day, Leg Day, Shoulder Day, and Arm Day.
 Each workout trains a specific area hard, but the training frequency is quite low.
 Most of these guys are only training each muscle once per week.
 They only train their chests on Chest Day.

-The most popular 3-day workout routine is the Full-Body Split, with 3 full-body workouts each week.
-This routine has you training each muscle 3 times per week.
+The most popular 3-day workout routine is the Full-Body Split, training every muscle group 3 times per week.
 That means if you want to build a bigger chest, you could train it every Monday, Wednesday, and Friday.

 Study results showing faster muscle growth when people train their muscles at least two days per week.